PlanB-Network/bitcoin-educational-content/courses/eco102/en.md

 - The more difficulties we have to overcome, the more we work;
 - Therefore, the more difficulties we have to overcome, the richer we are.

 Let's illustrate this absurdity with a few short stories told by Bastiat.
 In Chapter III of the second series of Economic Sophisms, he imagines a carpenter who writes to the minister a petition asking for protectionist legislation.
-The carpenter thus formulates his request: Mr. Minister, make a law that stipulates that "No one may use beams and joists produced from blunt axes."
+The carpenter thus formulates his request: Mr. Minister, make a law that stipulates that "No one will be able to use anything but beams and joists produced from blunt axes."
 In other words, make a law that prohibits the use of sharp axes in France.
 Thus, where one normally gives 100 axe blows, it will be necessary to give 300.
 Carpenters will be in high demand and therefore better paid.

 ![image](assets/image/10/IMG01.webp)